 If you are applying to enter advanced training please send your CV and the names of three referees to firstname.lastname@example.org.
 Please note a reference/ referee report from a practicing Gastroenterologist whom you have worked with should be included in your application if possible.

-If you needs more information, please email Anna Pears email@example.com as soon as possible.
-If required, Anna will help the trainee make contact with a local gastroenterologist for a confidential chat about training and what’s involved for a career in gastroenterology.
+If you need more information, please email the Executive Officer at email@example.com as soon as possible.
+If required we can assist the trainee to make contact with a local gastroenterologist for a confidential chat about training and what’s involved for a career in gastroenterology.

-If you are a current advanced trainee please send your CV and include the names of your current and previous supervisor in your CV.
+If you are a current advanced trainee, please send your CV including the names of your current and previous supervisor within your CV.

-The Interviews will be held on Thursday 8 and Friday 9 July.
+The Interviews will be held on Thursday 27 and Friday 28 July 2023.
 Interviews for new applicants will be held at the NZSG Offices in Wellington 26 Brandon Street Level 1.
 Interviews for current trainees will be held remotely via video conference.